Do You Have a Blood Pressure Problem? [New Guidelines]

 6. Oxidative Stress

 - Oxidative stress is the free radicals and toxins floating around in the bloodstream.
 They are beating up the insides of your arteries and making the blood pressure go up.
-It’s important to detox and lower oxidative stress because that toxicity issue will cause problems in the blood pressure.
+It’s important to detox and support oxidative stress because that toxicity issue will cause problems in the blood pressure.

 7. SUGAR